- For annual performance, please refer to our Sustainability Report 2020.

 Safety is an uncompromising pre-requisite underlying all aspects of our business.
-Our senior management spearheads continuous improvement in safety performance by constantly reaffirming a Safety-First culture.
-We are dedicated to delivering safe and reliable services and spreading safety messages to the public, customers, contractors, and anyone else who legitimately enters our facilities.
+Our senior management spearheads continuous improvement in safety performance by constantly reaffirming a safety-first culture.
+We pledge to deliver safe and reliable services and spread safety messages to the public, our staff, customers, contractors and anyone else who legitimately enters our facilities.

 Corporate Safety Policy and Safety Governance

 Our approach and objectives for safety management are clearly outlined in our Corporate Safety Policy and the Corporate Safety Governance Framework, which together ensure that safety is the duty and responsibility of everyone at MTR.

 Safety Management System